 Q: How did the Conservancy come to be?

-A: In 1972, members of the Wrigley and Offield family established the Catalina Island Conservancy as an independent 501(c)(3) nonprofit organization dedicated to the conservation and preservation of Catalina Island.
-On February 15, 1975, the final step was taken to ensure the protection of the majority of the Island when Helen and Philip K. Wrigley and Mrs. Dorothy Wrigley Offield, through the Santa Catalina Island Company, deeded 42,135 acres of the Island to the Conservancy.
-With this gift, the conservation and preservation of most of Catalina's interior and 48 miles of its coastline were given permanent status in perpetuity under sole stewardship by the Conservancy.
+, deeded 42,135 acres of the Island to the Conservancy.
+With this gift, the conservation and restoration of most of Catalina's interior and 62 miles of its coastline were given permanent status in perpetuity under sole stewardship by the Conservancy.
 Prior to this, in 1974, they entered into a 50-year open space agreement with Los Angeles County, guaranteeing public recreational and educational use of 41,000 acres of Santa Catalina Island, consistent with good land conservation practices.

 Conservancy managers work to restore some of the balance lost due to these many pressures, through invasive species removal, restoration of habitats degraded by former and current activities (some of them necessary, such as roads), monitoring of the natural environments to detect invaders and avoid their problematic side effects, and recreational management plans.
 Without this management, the native habitats and species would slowly degrade or even disappear.

 Q: How are Conservancy policies established?